m-emm/ontology-publisher.js/README.md

 # ontology-publisher.js

 This application lets you publish an ontology as an interactive document.
-The document can contain multiple graphical renderings of your ontology, and you can design multiple graphs to communicate specific aspects of your model.
+Your document can contain multiple graphs which you design to communicate several specific aspects of your model, giving the reader multiple points of view.
-The tool was inspired by [WebVOWL](https://github.com/VisualDataWeb/WebVOWL), but uses Angular.js for the user interface (instead of raw d3), and adds the following features:
+The tool was inspired by [WebVOWL](https://github.com/VisualDataWeb/WebVOWL), but uses Angular.js for the user interface (instead of raw d3) and adds the many features:
 * persistent pick & pin, zoom, and pan: The views will look similar when you re-open them, because the pinned node locations as well the zoom and pan settings as well as filters will be saved
 * WebVOWL style visualization of individuals (as green hexagons) and indivitual-class relations (*"is of type"*)
 * .ttl file import (no need for a separate program to convert the ontology into a viewable format)